hysinh/wimpleton-booking-app/README.md

 ## Features
 ### Navbar - top navigation
 The navbar incorporates the logo and a responsive navbar that collapses to a hamburger when a device is less than a tablet.
 The navigation options provide the user with all of their potential navigation options including registering as a user or logging into the user dashboard to create and/or manage bookings.
+If a user is logged in, their user name is displayed adjacent to the navbar.
 <details >
 <summary>Public navbar</summary>